What is Flight Insurance?

 • Your trip involves multiple connecting flights or tight schedules

-That said, whether flight insurance is worth it for you depends on your unique travel situation, the cost and complexity of your trip, and your personal risk tolerance.
+Ultimately, whether flight insurance is worth it for you depends on your unique travel situation, the cost and complexity of your trip, and your personal risk tolerance.
 For some travelers, insurance might be a wise investment.
 For others, it could be an unnecessary added expense.

-Flight Insurance FAQs
+FAQs: Flight Insurance

 Yes, you can purchase travel insurance anytime after booking your flight up until your departure date.
 With that said, it’s best to buy coverage as soon as possible.